noahtren/noms/README.md

 Broccoli, flower clusters, raw                                           Vegetables and Vegetable Pro..
 11740
 ================================================================================================================
 ```
-## Requesting food data from the database
+## Requesting Food Data From the Database
 In this example, the ids correlate with Raw Broccoli (11090) and a Cola Beverage (14400).
 The numbers afterwards represent the mass of that food, in grams.
 More mass for a given food equals a greater amount of each nutrient in equal proportion (twice the broccoli has twice the vitamins).
 ```python
 food_list = foods({'11090':100, '14400':100}, client)
 m = meal(food_list)
 ```
-## Generating and displaying a report
+## Generating and Displaying a Report
 The report is a Python dictionary with attributes based on the meal object and the nutrient_dict object from noms.objects.nutrient_dict.
 This is where the RDAs and limits for each nutrient are recorded.
 ```python
 r = report(m)